foundry-vtt-community/wiki.js/development/guides/Hooks_Listening_Calling.md

 ```
 Unfortunately, you cannot know, without searching in foundry.js, if a call is interruptible or not (thus returning false being sometimes meaningless), oh, wait, you can, I compiled a [raw list just below](#raw-list-of-hooks-as-of-088) !

-# Where there's a hook, there's a way (Knowing what to hook on to)
+# Where there's a hook, there's a way (Knowing what to hook in to)
 Knowing if a hook even exists and it's argument list could be painfull, but hopefully, Foundry conveniently provides a Boolean that can be toggled for that :
 This can be typed directly in the console or in your `Hooks.on('init', ...)`, for instance.
 ```javascript